 The focus of this course is the neurobiology of learning and memory.
 Its primary focus is on how neural structures and circuits give rise to learned behavior.
-It emphasizes such topics as encoding, consolidation, storage, and retrieval, and underlying brain bases.
-Offered every two years.
+It emphasizes such topics as encoding, consolidation, storage, retrieval, and underlying brain bases.
+Offered periodically.
+Prerequisite: PSYC 101